-After someone passes away there are a number of administrative tasks that need to be completed.
-This article describes the main steps that you’ll need to take in order to sort out your loved one’s affairs.
+After someone passes away there are a number of admin tasks that need to be completed.
+This article provides a checklist of what to do when someone dies.
+We describe the main steps that you’ll need to take in order to sort out your loved one’s affairs.

 We’ve also provided links to other resources available on our website, which deal with topics such as probate and inheritance tax in more detail.

 1 – First on the checklist is to get the Death Certificate

 This is the legal document that explains how someone died.
 If the cause of death is clear, a doctor can issue the certificate very quickly.
 If someone dies suddenly, or the cause isn’t clear, then the case will be referred to the coroner and may need a post mortem before a certificate can be issued.

 Once you have the Medical Certificate, you’ll have up to 5 days to register the death.
 This includes weekends and bank holidays and applies in England, Wales and Northern Ireland – in Scotland you have 8 days.
 To register the death, you’ll need to contact the Register Office nearest to where the person died (see the useful links section below).

 Checklist of documents to take to the Register Office:

 - Marriage or civil partnership certificate

 - Proof of their address

 After the death is registered, you will be able to obtain copies of the death certificate.
 You can then start dealing with the financial, household and digital accounts that may need to be closed / transferred / amended.